Empirical Coordination of Quantum Correlations: Introduction

-Here, we introduce the notion of empirical coordination for separable correlations, imposing a weaker and less stringent condition compared to strong coordination.
-We require the \emph{empirical average} state to converge into the desired state $\omega_{A_1\dots A_K}$.
-In this work, we focus on the quantum empirical coordination of separable correlations.
-Our networks consist of nodes possessing quantum systems, and are connected with classical links of limited communication rates.
+converges to zero as the block length $n$ tends to infinity.
+Our networks consist of nodes possessing quantum systems, and are connected with either classical or quantum links of limited communication rates.

-We introduce the notion of empirical coordination for quantum states, and discuss the justification for our definition and its physical interpretation.
-We focus on the cascade network and determine the optimal coordination rates, which represent the minimal resources for the empirical simulation of a separable state among multiple parties.
+After introducing the definition of empirical coordination for quantum states, we discuss the justification for our definition and its physical interpretation.
+We focus on the 3-node cascade network and broadcast and determine the optimal coordination rates, which represent the minimal resources for the empirical simulation of a quantum state among multiple parties.
+Theses networks with $K=3$ users can be viewed as a building block for larger multiuser systems \cite{9133575,jiang2024quantum}.
 The cascade setting is depicted in Figure~\ref{Figure: Introduction cascade network}.
 Alice, Bob, and Charlie wish to simulate a separable state $\omega_{ABC}$.
-They are provided with rate-limited communication links, $R_{1 \shortrightarrow 2}$ from Alice to Bob, and $R_{2 \shortrightarrow 3}$ from Bob to Charlie.
+They are provided with rate-limited classical communication links, $R_{1 \shortrightarrow 2}$ from Alice to Bob, and $R_{2 \shortrightarrow 3}$ from Bob to Charlie.
+Then, we consider a broadcast network with quantum links, as in Figure~\ref{Figure: Broadcast network with quantum links - Introduction}, where Alice distributes entanglement to two receivers, Bob and Charlie, at the respective quantum rates $Q_{1\to 2}$ and $Q_{1\to 3}$.

 Our results are summarized below.
-We show that CR between the network users does not affect the optimal rates for empirical coordination.
+We consider empirical coordination in two types of networks, with classical links and quantum links.
+For networks with classical communication links, we show that CR between the network users does not affect the optimal rates for empirical coordination.
 We begin with the rate characterization for the basic two-node network, and then generalize to a cascade network.
 The special case of a network with an isolated node is considered as well.
 The results can be further generalized to other networks as our analysis includes a generic achievability scheme.
 The characterization involves optimization over a collection of state extensions.
 This is a unique feature of the quantum setting, as the classical parallel does not include optimization \cite{cuff2010coordination}.
 As will be seen in the examples, the performance depends heavily on the choice of decomposition.
 We further discuss the consequences of our results for cooperative games.